JazimLatif/PixelNews/README.md

-# Built by Pixel NewsUK Android Task Submission

-Thanks for taking the time to review my submission for the Built by Pixel Android task.

-This was a fun project that expanded upon my experience and I had a lot of fun making it.

-I attempted to write clean, SOLID code, demonstrating separation of concerns, clean architecture and sound MVVM design decisions.

-The project is scalable, I included a navigation component in case more screens need to be added.

 Different UI states were considered by my use of `rememberSaveable`, using just `remember` would have lost a coin selection on orientation change